bizflycloud/internship-0719/TD_Git/CONVERT AND RESIZE AN IMAGE.md

   ` qemu-img convert -O  raw xenial-server-cloudimg-amd64-disk1.img xenial-server-cloudimg-amd64-disk1.raw`

 **RESIZING**

+  > The goal is to resize the image as smallest as possible without causing any trouble or the loss of datas

   - Checking raw image's sqcow2 : `qemu-img info xenial-server-cloudimg-amd64-disk1.raw`

   - Resizing: Using `GParted`, `fdisk` and `truncate`